asamy/ksm/README.md

 If you have tested it under another kernel version, please create an issue so it can be added here.

-## TODO / In development

-- APIC virtualization (Partially implemented, needs testing & fixes)
-- TSC virtualization
-- UEFI support
-- Intel TXT support
-- AMD-V with NPT support
-- Nesting support (Some fixes needed and support for minor features)
-- More documentation
-- Finish writing tests
-- Failsafe state (e.g. when an unexpected thing happens, turn off and restore state to a valid one.)

-See also Github issues.
-Some of these features are unfortunately not (fully) implemented due to lack of hardware (support) or similar.

 ## Technical Documentation

 See Documentation/SPEC.md